Send messages

 }

-After sending a message successfully, PubNub servers will send a response including a timetoken, which is an exact timestamp (17 digit value to the nearest 10th nanosecond) of when the message was published.
-Timetokens are useful if you want to work with historical messages, but we'll talk about this later on.
+After you publish a message, PubNub returns a response that includes a timetoken, an exact timestamp (17‑digit value to the nearest 10th nanosecond) of when the message was published.
+Timetokens help you work with historical messages.

 Depending on your needs, you can change the structure and add a custom type to your messages, send small bits of data designed for high volumes, or even send a file.
 If you need an extra layer of security, you might want to consider encrypting your messages and files.

-Regardless of what you want to send, you always send it to a channel.
+Regardless of the payload, you always send it to a channel.

-You can think of a channel as a tunnel through which PubNub transmits data from one device to another.
-When you're sending a message, you must specify a channel to send the message to.
-You may only send a message to one channel at a time.
+Think of a channel as a tunnel that PubNub uses to transmit data between devices.
+When you send a message, you must specify the channel.
+You can send a message to one channel at a time.

 In the code below, the message of the text-message custom type is sent to the channel with the ID of my_channel.
 Note that not all SDKs yet support sending messages with a custom message type.